Survival Analysis with Graph-Based Regularization for Predictors: Preliminaries

-Our goal is to infer the unknown parameters $\bbeta$ given observations $\{ (y_i,\delta_i,\bm{x}_i) \}_{i=1}^n$.
-Taking the organ transplant as an example, we aim to identify the coefficients of patient and donor/organ characteristics that affect the post-transplant survival time.
+Our goal is to infer the unknown parameters $\bbeta$ from observations $\{ (y_i,\delta_i,\bm{x}_i) \}_{i=1}^n$.
+Taking the organ transplant as an example, we aim to identify which characteristics of the patient and donor/organ affect the post-transplant survival time the most.

-\subsection{Partial likelihood function}
+\subsection{Partial Likelihood Function}

-The baseline hazard function $h_0(\cdot)$ is usually unknown and has not been parameterized.
+The baseline hazard function $h_0(\cdot)$ is usually {\it unknown} and has not been parameterized.
 Therefore, we adopt the commonly used partial likelihood function \citep{cox1975partial} instead of the full log-likelihood shown in \eqref{eq:full_llh}.
-The partial likelihood function is defined as the probability of the event being observed for observation $i$ at time $y_{i}$:
+The partial likelihood function is defined as the probability of the event being observed for observation $i$ at time $y_{i}$,